Frequently Asked Questions

 1. Use the "Embed Badge" option (includes full attestation data)

-2. Use the full data URL instead of the short URL
+2. Use the full data URL (works anywhere but is very long)

 3. Save and share the attestation JSON file